CDThomas/workout-app/notes.md

 - [x] user can view routines they have created
   - This is just in a list for now.
 Might add a details page/modal later if I want more than the editing page
+- [ ] user can delete routines
+- [ ] User can sort routines list by date created
+  - [ ] paginate routines
+  - [ ] add sort param for searching
 - [ ] add more details to list on RoutinesPage
   - Number of sets in the routine, all muscles worked, number of times completed, created at, last performed, etc